rossbower/redux-blog/README.md

-#HW 4 - Ross Bower
+#HW 5 - Ross Bower

-I created a blog which displays a list of all posts (with tags) and allows you to create, view or delete posts.
-There are individual routes for the home page, creating a new post, and viewing single posts.
-The posts are editable.
+For this homework, I created the API to store store posts and users for the blog.
+I now display authors with their corresponding posts.
+I decided to allow unauthorized users to see the main page, but not see the individual post OR create new post page.

 Everything works :)

 Extra Credit:
-  - Looks snazzy (x10)
+  - Additional styling of the page.
+Looks deliverable.
-  - Markdown included
-  - Reset blog feature (removes all posts, does not yet refresh)
-  - Added functionality of refreshing page when desired (i.e. edit, delete)